 The question is: given the chaotic mess of diverse actions and shifting participation frameworks, how do participants find their way around all of this?
-We shall address this question using the simple four-step interactionalist-sociolinguistic methodology mentioned above, and begin by a brief precision to the well-known notion of 'contextualization' (Gumperz 1982, 1992; Auer & DiLuzio 1992).
+We shall address this question using the simple four-step interactionalist-sociolinguistic methodology mentioned above, and begin by a brief precision to the well-known notion of 'contextualization' (Gumperz 1982, 1992; Auer and DiLuzio 1992).
 Participants in interaction establish the meaning of what goes on in a particular situation by giving off and picking up 'contextualization cues'.
 Such cues can be lodged in any and every aspect of communicative behavior: from language or language variety choice, register, style, genre and sequential organization to body posture, pitch, gestures, facial expression and gaze in spoken interaction.
-In written communication such as the ones we face on SNS, language and language variety (as we have seen) play a role, alongside specific orthographic (or heterographic: Blommaert 2008; Lillis 2013) forms of sign deployment including abbreviations, slang, emoticons and so forth.